ndimatteo/HULL/README.md

 ### Shopify Integration Features
 - Automatically syncs products from Shopify into Sanity
+- Custom action to sync product cart thumbnails back to Shopify from Sanity
 - Tracks product status _(draft/published)_ from Shopify to help control visibility while editing
 - Deleted products and variants are preserved and flagged in Sanity
 - Updates the URL on variant changes while keeping a clean history stack